EMCL-Research-ITSecLab/ctf-creator/README.md

                      Creator.  [required]
   --save PATH        The path where you want to save the user data for the
                      CTF-Creator.
 E.g. /home/debian/ctf-creator  [required]
+  --prune            Prunes all running containers on the host machine.
   --help             Show this message and exit.
 ```